Tuition and Fees

 Best MRP award

-The MPPAL “best MRP award" is given to an MPPAL student for the most outstanding Major Research Paper (or equivalent) submitted in a given academic year.
+The MPPAL “best MRP award" is given to an MPPAL student for the most outstanding Major Research Paper (or 'Topics' course equivalent) submitted in a given academic year.

 Nomination letters by supervising faculty members (or Topics course instructors) must be received after the completion of the MRP (or the Topics course paper) until mid October and are adjudicated by the MPPAL Bursary & Awards Committee.